Updated 28th September 2020

 In Kingston Council Car Parks (during the normal hours of operation)

-If you are a Key Worker or Approved Volunteer as classified above, please speak to your line manager or organisation coordinator about obtaining a permit.
+If you are a Key Worker as classified above, please speak to your line manager or organisation coordinator about obtaining a permit.
 Your line manager or organisation coordinator can contact the Council at [email protected] for you to ensure this is properly coordinated and authorised.